ricag-dev/-Challenge-React.js/README.md

 ## Submission Guidelines

-Please fork the repo to start.

 Feel free to add or replace any package.
 The only one that is mandatory, is React.js.

-Once finished, issue a pull request to our repo so we can review your solution.
+Once finished, issue a pull request to our repo's branch "submissions/your-name-and-lastname" so we can review your solution.
+If the branch is not already created, please notify us and we'll create one for you.

 ## Resources